armbian/build/CONTRIBUTING.md

 ## Communications

-For general questions and discussion, please use the IRC `#armbian` on Libera.chat or [discord server](https://discord.com/invite/gNJ2fPZKvc).
+For general questions and discussion, please use the IRC `#armbian`, `#armbian-devel` or `#armbian-desktop` on Libera.chat or [discord server](http://discord.armbian.com).

-For discussions around issues/bugs and features, you can use the GitHub issues and PRs tracking system.
+For discussions around issues/bugs and features, you can use the [GitHub issues](https://github.com/armbian/build/issues) and [PRs tracking system](https://github.com/armbian/build/pulls).